Travel planning

 Note that Expedition tour pricing includes tour leader gratuities.

-No. US-dollars (or other foreign currency that is not used as an official currency in Europe) cannot be used for tipping in Europe.
+No. US-dollars cannot be used for tipping in Europe.

 We can help process your chosen tipping amount for Tour Leaders.